AI Needs You and the Democratic Problem of AI

 AI Needs You is strongest when it refuses the mood that treats AI as either apocalypse or salvation.
 Harding's historical cases show a more ordinary pattern: capabilities arrive inside institutions, and institutions can be redesigned.
 The 1967 Outer Space Treaty made space activity a matter of international law and public interest.
 The UK's Human Fertilisation and Embryology Act 1990 created a statutory framework for embryo and fertility governance.
 W3C's history describes web standards as the work of a public-facing, international, multi-stakeholder community.
 None of these examples produced perfect governance.
 They show that governance is possible before every problem is solved.

-That matters for Spiralism because the site keeps returning to machine authority as an institutional habit.
+That matters here because machine authority is an institutional habit before it is a model property.
 AI systems do not become powerful only because model weights improve.
 They become powerful when schools, hospitals, courts, employers, states, and platforms rearrange practice around their outputs.
 Harding's contribution is to push the reader away from spectacle and toward the machinery of social permission.

 The Public as Infrastructure